-Although no generation behaves the same as the last, Millennials are attributed to changing much in America due to their sheer size.
-As the youngest Millennials will turn 22 in 2020, it is growing important to learn about their spending habits and purchasing preferences.
+Although no generation behaves the same as the last, millennials are attributed to changing much of America’s spending habits due to their sheer size.
+As the youngest millennials will turn 23 in 2021, it is growing important to learn about their spending habits and purchasing preferences.

 General Millennial Facts

-Millennials, also referred to as Generation Y, are currently between the ages of 20 and 38 and one of the first generations to spend their formative years online.
-At 73 million people, Millennials account for a quarter of the population of the United States, making them the largest living generation.
-Like every generation, Millennials are characterized by sharing similar worldviews, habits and traits.
+Millennials, also referred to as Generation Y, are currently between the ages of 23 and 38 and one of the first generations to spend their formative years online.
+At about 73 million people, millennials account for a quarter of the population of the United States, making them the largest living generation.
+Like every generation, millennials are characterized by sharing similar worldviews, habits and traits.

-- Millennials account for 83.1 million of the US population.
-[Source: US Census Bureau]
+- Millennials account for 72.1 million of the US population.
+[Source: Statista]

-- 88% of Millennials live in metropolitan areas.
+- 44 percent of millennials are married.
 [Source: Pew Research Center]

-- 34% of Millennials have a bachelor’s degree or higher.
+- 39 percent of millennials have a bachelor’s degree or higher.
 [Source: Pew Research Center]

 Millennial Spending Power

-As many Millennials are graduating from college with financial responsibilities, including debt, they have a growing obligation to act more responsible with their money and spending habits.
-Millennials are expected to accrue more wealth by the year 2020 where they are trended to spend $1.4 trillion.
-As Millennials pay off loans and get better jobs with higher salaries the spending habits are expected to change.
+As many millennials have graduated from college with financial responsibilities, including debt, they have a growing obligation to act more responsible with their money and spending habits.
+Millennials were expected to accrue more wealth by the year 2020, where they were trended to spend $1.4 trillion.
+As millennials pay off loans and get better jobs with higher salaries the spending habits are expected to change.

-- 94% of Millennials use coupons and have a preference towards digital formats.
+- 94 percent of millennials use coupons and have a preference towards digital formats.
 [Source: Valassis]

 - Millennial shoppers spend $600 billion in the United States each year.
 [Source: Accenture]

-- The Millennial population is projected to spend $1.4 trillion shopping each year by 2020.
+- Millennial spending was projected to reach $1.4 trillion in 2020.
 [Source: Accenture]

 - Millennials average yearly expenditures totals around $47,112.
 [Source: BLS]